SLAV W. HERMANOWICZ

 Water reuse

 Water reuse in many part of the world is becoming a vital element water management.
 Reclaiming and repurifying water for subsequent reuse reduces an overal demand for water, enhances stability of water supply and its local control, and may protect vulnerable ecosystems.
 One example of our work focuses on institutional, economic and energy aspects of water reuse.
-A more general presentation (2MB) provides background for the topic.

 Also, a working paper on water scarcity and water reuse drivers